Skip to main content

 Need a joiner?

-Nobody’s stepped up in Ratho yet.
+Nobody in Ratho yet.

-Get notified when a joiner joins in Ratho
+Request a joiner in Ratho

 About Joiners

-A joiner works with timber - fitting doors, windows, staircases, skirting boards, and built-in furniture.
+A joiner works with timber - fitting doors, windows, staircases, skirting boards and built-in furniture.

 In Scotland the term joiner covers much of what English tradespeople would call a carpenter.

-Look for someone who can show previous work and comes recommended locally - quality joinery is obvious, and so is poor joinery.
+Look for someone who can show previous work and comes recommended locally - quality joinery is obvious and so is poor joinery.

 About Ratho